Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 "Mate, we were just looking out the window," said Ron.
 "What happened?"

-Harry felt his irritation rising; it seemed to do that a lot these days.
+Harry felt his irritation rising.
 "She was talking to Fred.
 She said she had something to tell him.
 The hell with it, I'm not going to compete with a dead man."

 "Dead man?
 Well screw you!"
 Ron exploded, his voice rising to a shout.
 "A dead man?
 Do you mean my brother?
 You're becoming a real load, mate, did you know that?
 And how many times are you going to walk away from her, like we just saw you do?
 Can't you see what she's going through?
 Okay, you lost your parents, but you didn't know them.
 She lost a brother who she knew all her life!
 Why did you come here?
 You're only making it worse!"
 Ron advanced on Harry as he shouted.
 Hermione was right beside him, her face as angry as his.